Please login to continue

 Again and again, God led Bennett through the rest of the journey this way.
 “Whatever direction I thought of going, we’d go there safely,” he said.

-His family eventually settled into a refugee camp about eight miles outside the town of Dungu, in the DRC, where the Sampsons were living.
-Bennett stayed in a small house in town to work on literacy and the Baka New Testament translation with Doug.
+Eventually, Bennett’s family settled into a refugee camp near Dungu, where the Sampsons were living.
+Bennett stayed in town to continue working on Baka literacy and the New Testament translation with Doug.

 Doug and Bennett working